spectral-cockpit/opusreader2/README.md

 We like the spirit of open source development, so any constructive suggestions or questions are always welcome.
-To trade off the consistency and quality of code, we are following some best practices (which can be indeed improved, as many other things in life).
+To trade off the consistency and quality of code with the the drive for innovation, we are following some best practices (which can be indeed improved, as many other things in life).
 These are:

 ## Background